Skip to main content

 Issues:Education

-Washington, D.C. – Congresswoman Suzanne Bonamici (OR-01) released the following statement after the House of Representatives passed a bill to fund the Department of Homeland Security through the fiscal year.
+Washington, D.C. – Congresswoman Suzanne Bonamici (OR-01) released the following statement after the House passed H.R.
+6, the 21st Century Cures Act.

 Issues:Education